 Other craftsmen bonded to the castle include; Gram and Talia Eldrmere (## $$), the ostlers, whose son Colm (9) acts as the ostler’s apprentice.
 Talia also serves in the castle kitchens as the alewife; Thoron Luthier (## $$), the woodworker, who also is a a somewhat talented harper and known for his finework and carvings, rather than his regular woodwork; Thorcall and Iska Riverwood (## $$), the castle clothiers whose children Cervui and Wilthri act as apprentices.
 They do some fur linings in rabbit and wolf.

-The old stone tower keep of Dragonscorn is the heart of the Keep, and home to the Blackshield clan and their servants.
+The old stone tower keep of Dragonscorn is the heart of the castle, and home to the Blackshield clan and their servants.
 A short flight of steps leads up to the sturdy iron plate door in the second level.
-This floor has a good-sized hall where the Baron holds court and entertains his guests on the rare occasion he actually hosts a guest.
-The kitchen and servants quarters are below the halls on the first level, while the Castellan Ser Kranstin Shearwater, and other personal retainers live on the third floor above.
-The Keep is overseen by Lady Ivis, on behalf of Baroness Neria and her son Master Halst, who live on the highest floor.
+This level boasts a good-sized hall where the clan holds court and entertains their guests on the rare occasion they actually hosts a guest.
+The kitchen and servant’s quarters are below the halls on the “ground” level, while the Castellan Ser Kranstin Shearwater, and other personal retainers live on the third level above.
+The Keep is overseen by Lady Ivis, on behalf of Baroness Neria and her son Master Halst, who live on the highest (fourth) level.

-In addition to a handful of guards on regular duty, several servants dwell within the keep and serve the Blackshields; Kalarmi Redcliff and her younger sister Faradi serve in the kitchens, the younger as the baker; Fwen serves the “lower halls” as a maid, but most know she is the guard captain’s lover; Larista Farburrow, the halfling maid serves the Lady Blackshield personally, and Veruka Sunsbright acts as the lead servant, and the Lady’s personal scribe.
+In addition to a handful of guards on regular duty, several servants dwell within the keep and serve the Blackshields; Kalarmi Redcliff and her younger sister Faradi serve in the kitchens, the younger as the baker; Fwen serves the “lower halls” as a maid, but most know she is the guard captain’s lover; Larista Farburrow, the halfling maid serves Baroness Blackshield personally, and Veruka Sunsbright acts as the lead servant, and the Baroness’ personal scribe.
+The Lady Ivis has taken a new personal maid into her service, a young local girl named Fiona, from a minor clan.
 The clan also hires local villagers as servants from time to time, when duties and improved protocol are required, particularly during feasts.
-Since the Night of Teeth, Captain Arianna Redfern and a hand of her troops have taken over defense of the main tower keep.
+Since the Night of Teeth, Captain Arianna Redfern and a hand of her troops have taken over defense of the main tower keep itself.

-In mid-Shorn, TR 1049, the manor proper mostly burned down, though the great mothalla and nearby barracks suffered the worst damage.
-The barns were repaired, and hold the castle’s remaining livestock, but surviving supplies have been moved into the castle cellars.
+In mid-Shorn, TR 1049, the manor proper burned down, though the great mothalla and nearby barracks were completely destroyed.
+The barns were also later destroyed, with all the manor stocks moved into the deep castle cellars themselves..
 The loss of Bailiff Setrew in the events prior to the burning, has forced Lady Ivis Blackshield to step in as the acting Bailiff, until a new officer can be hired in the spring.

 By early-Uktar, the manor was abandoned, in fear of a growing threat of wolves stalking the site.
-The herds have been moved into the castle commons of Caer Dragonscorn, which makes the castle a smelly, crowded place for the winter, but a needed evil until matters can be sorted with spring.
-Stocks of fresh fodder are being acquired from the markets in Mornhaven, at great cost and with great difficulty.
+The herds were moved into the castle commons of Caer Dragonscorn, which made the castle a smelly, crowded place for the first half of the winter, but a needed evil until matters could be sorted.
+Most of the livestock was sold-off by mid-Winter, with only enough retained to be slain over the season, and have sufficient to start the herds again in the spring.
+Stocks of fresh fodder were acquired from the markets in Mornhaven, at great cost and with great difficulty.